MicrosoftDocs/power-platform/power-platform/admin/view-license-consumption-issues.md

 - How many licenses have been assigned to users?
 - Which users have these licenses been assigned to?
-- What type of licenses are users utilizing to launch custom apps?
+- What type of licenses are being used to launch custom apps?
 - Which apps are driving which type of license usage?

 > [!IMPORTANT]